ruralant/portfolio/src/blog/development/types-in-typescript-1.md

 Thank you for reading my very first technical article.
 I'm looking forward to re-reading it in a year time and see (hopefully) some improvements.
 I'm really exited to start this blog and I hope it'll be as useful to you as it's for me.
 Teaching and writing is a great way to solidify knowledge and giving back to the community.

-Until the nex time, keep on coding! (as people from Red Hat would say)
+Until the next time, keep on coding!